lizhuo-1994/NECSA/README.md

 ## 0 Introduction

   * NECSA is implemented in a highly supplementary way.
-Please refer to tianshou/data/necsa_collector.py for details.
+Please refer to tianshou/data/necsa_collector.py and necsa_atari_collector.py for details.

 ## 1 requirements